ikngtty/free-verse-discord-bot/README.md

 Ruby's version is specified by `/.ruby-version`.

-It is required for running that Mecab, which programs are in [redistribution](redistribution) directory, is installed in your environment.
+It is required for running that MeCab, which programs are in [redistribution](redistribution) directory, is installed in your environment.